awsdocs/amazon-ecs-developer-guide/doc_source/cmd-ecs-cli-compose-start.md

 # ecs\-cli compose start<a name="cmd-ecs-cli-compose-start"></a>

-Starts a single Amazon ECS task from the task definition created from your compose file\.
+Starts a single Amazon ECS task from the task definition created from your Compose file\.

 **Important**
-Some features described may only be available with the latest version of the Amazon ECS CLI\.
+Some features described might only be available with the latest version of the Amazon ECS CLI\.
 For more information about obtaining the latest version, see [Installing the Amazon ECS CLI](ECS_CLI_installation.md)\.

 ## Syntax<a name="cmd-ecs-cli-compose-start-syntax"></a>